Articles of Incorporation and Rules

 5. This union shall issue a membership card to each person who becomes a member and issue it to that member

-Article 8 When a person as defined in Article 6, paragraph 2 wishes to become a member of the association, he/she must clearly state the number of shares he/she wishes to subscribe to and submit to the association an application for approval to join as prescribed by the association.
+Article 8 When a person specified in Article 6, Paragraph 2 wishes to become a member of the association, he or she must specify the number of investment units he or she wishes to subscribe to and submit to the association an application for approval of membership prescribed by the association.

 2. When the Board of Directors of this Association approves an application under the preceding paragraph, it shall notify the person who made the application of that fact